spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 ### 4. Modify Unreal classes for GDK compatibility
 <!-- // TODO: Handle this for blueprint projects -->
-It is necessary to modify your games `GameInstance` and `PlayerController` classes to work properly with the GDK.
+It is necessary to modify your games `GameInstance` class(es) to work properly with the GDK.

 1. Make your game's `GameInstance` inherit from `SpatialGameInstance`.
 If you have not yet made a `GameInstance` for your game you must either create a Blueprint or a native `GameInstance` class now.
     1. If your game's `GameInstance` is a `.cpp` file, locate its header file and add the following `#include`: